Tales From the Dark Multiverse-The Death of Superman

 I also found the character of Tempus Fuginat very interesting.
 He is like a watcher of sorts who keeps track of the Mulitverse.
 His questioning on why the dark is growing and his lamenting of the light being warmth.
 Perhaps this is the allusion to the growing darkness within Lois as she grieves for Superman’s death.
 The use of Tempus at the beginning and the end of the comic was a great touch since he is used to question the darkness in the beginning and to justify it as a lesson in the ending.

 In addition to Loveness’ writing, Brad Walker’s art also gave the Death of Superman story a dark twist.
-Lois’ Eradicator is drawn as a grieving and enraged Lois who is wearing Superman’s battle worn cape and symbol as a shroud.
+Lois’ Eradicator is drawn as a grieving and enraged Lois who is wearing Superman’s battle worn cape.
 The cape and House of El symbol, usually symbols of hope, are now symbols of loss.
 The Eradicator Lois is a complete 180 from the firebrand journalist we all know and love.
 The art used to depict Lois’ powers are more darker than the original Eradicator’s.
 And let not forget the coloring of the darkness metasizing onto the Multiverse as Tempus looks on.
 The darkness is a black and purple mesh that is enveloping the many Earths in all the Multiverse.

 As a huge Superman fan, I enjoyed the story and it makes me want to read the Death of Superman.
 Reading a comic like Tales from the Dark Multiverse- Death of Superman has made me wonder if other love interest would have done the same exact thing Lois did.
 Could you imagine Mary Jane Watson going crazier beyond Superior Spider-Man (minus the body swap with Doc Ock) and killing the Green Goblin after Peter Parker dying?
 Or how about Princess Leia embracing the Dark Side and confronting her son Kylo Ren after Han Solo’s death.
 Or (for Image Comics fans), if Mark “Invincible” Grayson died and Atom Eve became Invincible and killed Thragg and all the Viltrumites.
 Or in the Walking Dead, after the death of Rick Grimes, Michonne killing Negan in full view in front of all the communities of Alexandria, Hilltop, and Kingdom looking on in horror?